Friday 14 February 2025 10am

 As a parent or carer, you must indicate on the application which of the Selective Entry High Schools you would prefer your child to attend.
 Up to three school preferences can be listed; however, you may choose to only list one or two schools.

 The order of preferences is important.
-Please put the most preferred school as number one.
+Record the most preferred school as number one.
 If your child qualifies for more than one school, they will only be offered the highest preference for which they qualify.

 Offers for one Selective Entry High School are not transferable to another Selective Entry High School.